 However, there is also opportunity for small businesses on Amazon in using their platform which should not go unconsidered.
 After all Amazon needs SMBs – their products currently account for more than 50% of all sold products on Amazon.

 Consumers trust Amazon.
 Surveys show that 89% of people are more likely to buy products from Amazon than other Ecommerce shops.
 Small and new brands can benefit from the associated trust in Amazon if they sell their products on the platform.
 Users might be more inclined to buy an unknown brand and product simply because they know they can trust in the payment, shipping and return qualities Amazon is known for.

 Starting Customer Journeys

-Ecommerce and especially the current pandemic circumstances have made it harder to reach new customers since random exposure to a shop has decreased.
+Ecommerce and especially the current pandemic circumstances have made it harder to reach new customers since random exposure to shops has decreased.
 Selling products on Amazon may expose a brand to all the users that intentionally use the platform and are unaware of the brand.
-Amazon has built up a reputation for being the ultimate department store which leads to most consumers to start their product search on Amazon.
+Amazon has built up a reputation for being the ultimate department store which leads most consumers to start their product search on Amazon.
 It may start customer journeys that lead to loyal customers (especially if you utilize subscription models).

 Operating with limited resources

 Limited resources are one of the key challenges of every small business; there is only so much you can do with a small team.
 Setting up digital distribution channels including an online shop and marketing channels is a task that requires either specialized knowledge or the necessary budget for outsourcing.